strikerlie/CaptureOneToMany/docs/README.md

 1. Edit the Key Frame **in "KeyFrameAdjustment" Layer** and run CaptureOneToMany-300-SyncKeyFrame.applescript.
 Then the Script will help you sync the selected Key Frame "KeyFrameAdjustment" Layer adjustment to other Key Frame
 1. Run CaptureOneToMany-400-RampingKeyFrame.applescript to automatic calculate and set the ramping value of in between frame
     - For safe, The first and last image will be Key Frame even you did not mark it as Key Frame.
+1. Add Color Readout to the image
+    - Capture One limit only can create 20 readout point
+    - Better find some point which lightness/luminance keep constance, eg: wall, sky, etc.
+1. Run CaptureOneToMany-500-Defilcker.applescript
+    - It will base on the Color Readout point calculate average lightness/luminance value in each image
+    - Current config will use before and after 10 images(total 21 iamges) to calculate average lightness/luminance value 2 times a.k.a.
+2-pass
+    - Then best afford to match Exposure value in DeflickerAdjustment Layer
+    - Adjustment in DeflickerAdjustment Layer can be reset by CaptureOneToMany-996-ResetDefilcker.applescript
 1. Export low resolution JPEG image to preview result
     - Long Edge 640~1024px is a ok value
     - You can Merge it by FFmpeg